-Dr Audrey Whitty, Head of Collections and Learning at the National Museum of Ireland, spoke about the exhibition recently on RTÉ radio 1.
+Dr Audrey Whitty, Head of Collections and Learning at the National Museum of Ireland, spoke about the exhibition on RTÉ radio 1.

 Items returning to display from the National Museum of Ireland’s collection after 15 years in storage, include the death masks of Arthur Griffith, Michael Collins, Cathal Brugha and Terence MacSwiney.

 As well as the re-imagined exhibition on display as part of the Soldiers and Chiefs exhibition, visitors now are invited to the online exhibition where they can explore a selection of the newly displayed objects, which feature in the exhibition in the Soldiers and Chiefs Galleries at the National Museum of Ireland- Decorative Arts & History, Collins Barracks.

 The online exhibition explores new theme interpretations such as civil disobedience, imprisonment, hunger strike, propaganda, women in warfare and the effects of the conflict on civilian populations – all of which aims to increase public understanding of this complex period in Ireland’s history.

 The online exhibition also includes two key artefacts on loan from private family collections, an IRA Intelligence File which has been digitised and shown publically for the first time– and hair shorn from a woman in a ‘bobbing’ or ‘punishment shearing’, found in the possession of Michael Barry when he was arrested in 1920.

 Other objects new to the exhibition and included online are the RIC handcuffs worn by Seán Hogan when rescued by the Tipperary Brigade at Knocklong, 1919; experimental weapons made by the IRA; items used in escapes from Lincoln, Mountjoy and Kilmainham prisons; The propeller of the British airplane destroyed at Kilfinane, Co.
 Tipperary, 1921.